 All students remain at school during the lunch period.
 Students may eat lunch for free or bring a packed lunch.
 During breakfast and lunch, students are expected to display good manners and courtesy.
-Students eat only in the lunch area, and are expected to clear their place and dispose of their trash appropriately.
+Students should eat only in the lunch area, and are expected to clear their place and dispose of their trash appropriately when directed by staff.
 Staff on duty during breakfast and lunch hold students responsible for their behavior.
-When YSWPCS is operating in Hybrid Learning, students will eat breakfast and lunch in their homerooms.